SAMMISolutions/docs/doc_posts/_integrations-twitch/twitch.md

 SAMMI will automatically listen to all selected events and chat (if Join Channel is checked) from all your Twitch accounts.

 {% include alert.html text="SAMMI doesn't have a way to tell where your Twitch triggers come from, be it your main or one of your alternate accounts." type="warning" %}

+**Differences between Streamer Account and Bot Account options**\
+The main differences between a Streamer Account and a Bot Account is the scopes that are automatically enabled for the respective accounts.
+Streamer accounts will have all scopes enabled by default, excluding 'Get Stream Key'.
+Bot accounts will have the follwing scopes:
+- channel:moderate
+- chat:edit
+- chat:read
+- whispers:edit
+- whispers:read

+Enabling custom scopes for your Streamer account is possible while you're in Dev Mode.
+In Dev Mode, click 'Advanced Scopes' and tick the scopes that you want to enable for the account.
+Note that this list in Advanced Scopes does NOT reflect what scopes you already have enabled.

+All changes to scopes require you to revoke your token, relinking and reauthorising your Twitch account.

 **Remember to specify channel name when using Twitch: Chat message command**\
 If you've linked more than more Twitch account to SAMMI, you must specify the channel name in your [Twitch: Send Message]({{ "commands/twitch#sendchatmessage" | relative_url }}) command.
 Otherwise the message will be sent to your primary SAMMI account's channel (the one with `Join chat under this name` selected).
 NOTE: The channel name must be in all lowercase.
 Otherwise the message will not appear in chat until user refreshes their chat.